parlaynu/pi-camviewer/README.md

 ### Pi Hotspot

 I often use this where this no wifi network so I have setup the wifi on the Pi to be a hotspot.
-When I'm at home, I use the wired interface, but out and about, I connect my laptop to the hotspot.
+When I'm at home, I connect the Pi to my network using the wired interface, but out and about, I connect my laptop to the hotspot.

 It's very easy to do with network manager as described [here](https://www.raspberrypi.com/documentation/computers/configuration.html#host-a-wireless-network-on-your-raspberry-pi)